 However, I would ask “they” to put their opinions on hold until “they” watch a game of hurling and take a visit to Croke Park.
 Hurling still remains the most exciting sport I’ve ever watched live and Croke Park is impressive on so many levels – structurally, historically, and culturally.

 And as for ability, Messi was injured but until such time I see him showcase his talent in the flesh, the skills and athleticism I’ve witnessed on GAA fields throughout Ireland are equal to what Barcelona FC had to offer.
 As I said earlier, an unexpected conclusion but once again proof that Ireland punches well above its weight as far as sport is concerned.

 GETTING TO CAMP NOU

 Camp Nou stadium is located in the western side of Barcelona approximately 7km from Las Ramblas.
 The nearest metro stations are Collblanc, Badal, Les Corts, Maria Cristina and Palau Real.
 For big matches arrive early and don’t expect to leave in a rush.
 Camp Nou is the largest stadium in Europe and you could be one of 99,000 people!

-Other Iberian destinations can be found on my Spain page.
+Other Iberian destinations can be found on my Spain Travel Tips page.